 The natural gas lines, burners and tubing should be inspected.
-Here's what you need to know:

 Natural gas lines should be visually inspected at a minimum to ensure that there are no leaks or concerns from corrosion.
 Many schools have the Emergency Shut Off / Lock Out valve for gas lines at the instructor desk which need to be in the OFF position while the schools are closed indefinitely.
 Identify any defects and notify your school administration about gas line issues immediately.